-From both theoretical and empirical points of view, nowadays learners are usually more motivated to participate in school-class activities if these are shaped like games, e.g., see [12].
-Gamifing a school class activity requires to introduce specific game elements in the activity [15] in order to motivate students to more actively engage in the learning process, e.g., see [3].
+From both theoretical and empirical points of view, nowadays learners are usually more motivated to participate in school-class activities if these are shaped like games, e.g., see [11].
+Gamifing a school class activity requires to introduce specific game elements in the activity [14].